terraform-coop/terraform-provider-foreman/docs/resources/foreman_computeprofile.md

 The following attributes are exported:

-- `compute_attributes` - Hypervisor specific VM options.
-Must be a JSON string, as every compute provider has different attributes schema
+- `compute_attributes` - List of compute attributes
 - `name` - Name of the compute profile